Best Cinnamon Rolls Recipe (Better than Cinnabon)

 - the outside of the rolls feel firm (and not doughy) to the touch.

-- Carefully add the powdered sugar.
+Next, carefully add the powdered sugar.
 I recommend adding half at a time and beating the frosting after each addition.
-This way you won’t make a big powdered-sugary mess!

-- if you are making the recipe the night before to bake in the morning, simply remove the cream cheese frosting from the refrigerator and place it on the counter to come to room temperature as the cinnamon rolls rise and bake.
+When making in advance: if you are making the recipe the night before to bake in the morning, remove the cream cheese frosting from the refrigerator and place it on the counter to come to room temperature as the cinnamon rolls rise and bake.

 Finally, it is time to dig in and enjoy these homemade cinnamon rolls!
 I recommend letting them cool for 10 or so minutes before serving.
 But eating them warm is definitely the best way to enjoy them!